 I only added 2 tablespoons of honey to this muffin batter.
 Between the mashed banana and juicy diced strawberries, there was already plenty of natural sweetness!

 As soon as the timer buzzed, I nearly burned my fingertips breaking into one hot out of the oven.
 Moist and tender, with the bright taste of summer, it took lots of willpower not to devour three more!

 If you and your loved ones manage to leave a few on the cooling racks, pop them in a zip-topped bag and store them in the fridge.
 They taste just as satisfying chilled, but you can also stick them in the microwave for a few seconds to warm them back up.
 Or try what my mom always does: slice one in half, lay a small pat of butter on each side, and put the halves in the toaster oven until the butter melts and seeps into the cracks.

 Pure sweet and buttery bliss!

-So take advantage of summer’s sweet berries and bake these Whole Wheat Strawberry Banana Muffins!
+So take advantage of summer’s sweet berries and bake these Healthy Strawberry Banana Muffins!
 They’re the perfect lazy weekend breakfast or healthy mid-morning office snack.
 Yes, skip those bakery muffins in the break room—you won’t miss the fat or calories in these healthier ones!